ocdqblog/Vertica/Demo-BRS-03/README.md

 This demo is intended to provide a simple introduction to the following machine learning key concepts:

-(1) The need to one-hot-encode categorical values in a predictor column.
+(1) The need to one-hot-encode categorical data values in a predictor column.

 (2) Logistic Regression classification can return a probability instead of a class.